Q. When can I see a residence hall room?

 Q. What computer facilities are available in the residence halls?

-A. Computer labs are located on the bottom floor of Forrer, Clay, Davis, and Hazelrigg Halls and in the second-floor study room of Poole Residence Center.
+A. Computers for student use are located in Forrer, Clay, Hazelrigg, and Poole Halls.
 Wireless hotspots are available in Forrer, Clay, Davis, and Thomson Halls, but some individual rooms do not currently have wireless Internet access.
 All residence hall rooms are wired for network connection.
 Academic Computing can help set up your system.

 Q. I will begin school at Transylvania in the fall.
 When will I get my housing and roommate assignments?